UPPAbaby Cruz V2 vs. Mockingbird | Stroller Comparison

 UPPAbaby Cruz V2 vs. Mockingbird | The Verdict

-The UPPAbaby Cruz V2 and Mockingbird Single are very similar strollers.
+The UPPAbaby Cruz V2 and Mockingbird are very similar strollers.
 Based on our comparison, the Mockingbird appears to be the clear winner.
-There are a few areas where the Mockingbird falls slightly short of the Cruz V2, but the price of the Mockingbird Single Stroller is significantly less.
+There are a few areas where the Mockingbird falls slightly short of the Cruz V2, but the price of the Mockingbird is significantly less.

 However, each family has to consider their unique needs when deciding between these two strollers to find the best fit.